African-American literature: African American criticism

 In an alternative reading, Karla F. C. Holloway's Legal Fictions: Constituting Race, Composing Literature (Duke University Press, 2014) suggests a different composition for the tradition and argues its contemporary vitality.
-Her thesis is that legally cognizable racial identities are sustained through constitutional or legislative act, and these nurture the "legal fiction" of African-American identity.
+Her thesis is that legally cognizable racial identities are sustained through constitutional or legislative act, and these nurture the "legal fiction" of African American identity.
 Legal Fictions argues that the social imagination of race is expressly constituted in law and is expressively represented through the imaginative composition of literary fictions.
 As long as US law specifies a black body as "discrete and insular," it confers a cognizable legal status onto that body.
 US fictions use that legal identity to construct narratives — from neo-slave narratives to contemporary novels such as Walter Mosley's The Man in My Basement – that take constitutional fictions of race and their frames (contracts, property, and evidence) to compose the narratives that cohere the tradition.

-Criticism regarding African-American literature in the spaces of education have influenced which stories can and should be taught in schools.
+Criticism regarding African American literature in the spaces of education have influenced which stories can and should be taught in schools.
 Nina Mikkelsen's Insiders, Outsiders, and the Question of Authenticity: Who Shall Write for African American Children? argues for the importance of authenticity when it comes to writing stories for young African-American audiences.
 Mikkelsen tracks the significance of having students exposed to diversity while also maintaining authentic narratives by incorporating stories that not only include characters of color but are also written by people of color.
 While her perspective is broad and marketed towards writers and readers themselves, incorporating her same themes and analysis to authentic narratives proves useful in a classroom setting.
 She challenges what previous 'diverse' narratives might have accomplished while also dissecting why they were demeaning to the culture of authentic storytelling itself.
-This article fits into the discourse on having diverse literature for students to see themselves in the classroom and the importance of choosing texts who's storytelling resonates with their own culture.
+This article fits into the discourse on having diverse literature for students to see themselves in the classroom and the importance of choosing texts whose storytelling resonates with their own culture.
 Mikkelsen writes, "The idea of multicultural literature (that in which the idea of different world views or cultural references are built into the texture of the book itself-its focus, its emphasis, its subject matter) is a challenging one for readers who are not insiders of the culture being depicted."
 She believes providing students with content that portrays authentic and genuine reflections of multi-cultural experiences, allows for better engagement and connection in the classroom for those who resonate with these cultures.

-African-American women's literature
+African American women's literature

-African-American women's literature is literature created by American women of African descent.
-African-American women like Phillis Wheatley Peters and Lucy Terry in the 18th century are often cited as the founders of the African-American literary tradition.
-Social issues discussed in the works of African-American women include racism, sexism, classism and social equality.
+African American women's literature is literature created by American women of African descent.
+African American women like Phillis Wheatley Peters and Lucy Terry in the 18th century are often cited as the founders of the African American literary tradition.
+Social issues discussed in the works of African American women include racism, sexism, classism and social equality.
+African American women's literature can be dated as far back as 1845 with Frances Ellen Watkins Harper's poem, Forest Leaves.